 Let us now consider the AURC for verifying rainfall events with relative thresholds >= 85th percentile for “La Sierra” (top right panel in Figure 6).
 Up to day 2, the highest AURC values for ENS are observed between 0000-1200 LST, 0600-1800 LST, 1200 – 0000 LST.
 The end of such accumulation periods are highlighted in the x-axis of Figure 6, respectively, in purple, cyan and pink.
 The first accumulation period corresponds to one of the troughs of the rainfall’s diurnal cycle in “La Sierra”, while the last two correspond to the peaks (Figure 2).
 From day 2, the highest AURC values are mainly observed only between 1200 – 0000 LST. ecPoint shows a minor degradation in the AURC values compared to ENS.
-In addition, ecPoint has nosier AURC values that do not indicate specific accumulation periods where the skill in identifying areas at flash flood risk is better or worst.
+In addition, ecPoint has nosier AURC values that do not indicate specific accumulation periods where the skill in identifying areas at flash flood risk is better or worss.
 Let us consider the AURC for verifying rainfall events with relative thresholds >= 99th percentile (bottom right panel in Figure 6).
 As opposed to the AURC for verifying rainfall events with relative thresholds >= 85th percentile, ecPoint shows in this case overall better AURC than ENS.
 AURC values for ecPoint range mainly between 0.6 and 0.7 through all lead times, while AURC values for ENS range mainly between 0.5 and 0.65.
 Up to day 4, ecPoint and ENS shows higher AURC values for accumulation periods between 0600-1800 LST and 1200-0000 LST, which correspond to the peaks of the rainfall’s diurnal cycle in “La Sierra” (Figure 2).
 The end of such accumulation periods are highlighted in the x-axis of Figure 6, respectively, in cyan and pink. ecPoint and ENS show instead smaller AURC values mainly for the accumulation period between 18000-0600 LST and 0000-1200 LST, which correspond to the troughs of the rainfall’s diurnal cycle in “La Sierra” (Figure 2).
 From day 4, ENS and ecPoint show an asynchronized pattern instead.
 While ecPoint continues showing highest AURC values between 1200-0000 LST, ENS shows the lowest AURC values for the same accumulation period up to day 10.
 The period between 0600-1800 LST deteriorates after day 3 in ecPoint, but it still maintains a relatively high AURC compared to the other two accumulation periods (i.e., 1800-0600 LST and 0000-1200 LST).
 Therefore, in “La Sierra” short range forecasts show in both ENS and ecPoint high AURC for the peak of rainfall’s diurnal cycle.
 However, from day 4 ENS skill diminishes while ecPoint maintains the trend through all lead times.

 Where is the added ecPoint’s value coming from?